 An annual Endowment Investment Management fee is assessed on all endowment funds and funds functioning as endowments managed by the Foundation.
-In FYE 2019 this rate decreased to 50 basis points from the 55 basis points in FYE 2018.
-Endowment Investment Management fees charged by the Foundation totaled \$1,011,851 and \$948,434, for FYE 2019 and FYE 2018, respectively.
+In FYE 2020 and FYE 2019 the rate was 50 basis points.
+Endowment Investment Management fees charged by the Foundation totaled \$1,072,258 in FYE 2020 and \$1,011,851 in FYE 2019.
 This charge is paid out of dividend and interest earnings in LTIP.
 In both FYE 2019 and FYE 2018, this money was transferred to UCSB to cover the Foundation's investment management and accounting costs.
 The relevant transactions are reflected in the statement of revenues, expenses and changes in net position.

+In FYE 2020, \$1,779,424 in administrative fees were transferred to campus.
 In FYE 2019, \$1,861,488 in administrative fees were transferred to campus.
-In FYE 2018, \$1,243,101 in administrative fees were transferred to campus.